 A Christmas Carol - The Workhouse - teaching resource

-GCSE English Teaching Resources: A Christmas Carol - The Workhouse (16-slide PowerPoint and 10 worksheets)
+A Christmas Carol – The Workhouse

 Get access to thousands of pages of resources.
 Find out more about membership here.